LebombJames/pathfinder2e-action-macros/README.md

 **Basic Actions** - Includes all Basic Actions, Speciality Basic Actions (excluding spell related ones), untrained skill actions and downtime/exploration activities.
 Note that Generic Skill Actions are inluded, regardless of if you are trained in any of their requirements.

-**[SKILL] Actions** - Includes all trained skill actions and downtime/exploration activies for the skill listed.
+**[SKILL] Actions** - Includes all trained skill actions and downtime/exploration activities for the skill listed.
 If there isn't a mancro for a particular skill, then there are no trained skill actions linked to that skill.

 **Spell Actions** - Includes all actions related to spellcasting.